By Christina Herron, MS

 - Physical Boundaries – This boundary tells you when to set limits and when to protect yourself, by making you feel comfortable.

 - External Boundaries – It serves as a filter that protects you from insults and injuries that come from the outside.

-- Internal Boundaries –This is the boundary which protects you (and others) from yourself.
+- Internal Boundaries –This is the boundary that protects you (and others) from yourself.

-- Temporal Boundaries – Your temporal boundary senses when you are dwelling too much on our past experiences.
+- Temporal Boundaries – Your temporal boundary senses when you are dwelling too much on your past experiences.
 It senses when you have gone too far back or forward, and pulls you back.